Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: ContLayNet Benchmark

 \subsection{Dataset}

-The ContLayNet dataset consists of 334,330 semiconductor layout samples, with original continuous values converted to an effective 15-bit precision~($40,000 \times 40,000$ integer grid)\footnote{Upon acceptance, we will publicly release the dataset and evaluation code under CC BY-NC-SA 4.0.}.
+The ContLayNet dataset consists of 334,330 semiconductor layout samples, with original continuous values converted to an effective 15-bit precision~($40,000 \times 40,000$ integer grid)\footnote{Refer to our project page https://github.com/yxxshin/IPAM.}.
 Each sample contains three primary layers---Power, Wiring, and Device---visualized in blue, green, and yellow, respectively, in~\cref{fig:contlaynet}.
-The cells specify each layer's type, position, and size.
-Power~(Layer 515), Wiring~(Layer 644), and Device~(Layer 1457) layers contain an average of 30, 116, and 178 elements, respectively, with corresponding standard deviations of 10, 92, and 75.
+Cells specify each layer's type, position, and size.
+Power~(Layer 515), Wiring~(Layer 644), and Device~(Layer 1457) layers contain an average of 30, 116, and 178 elements, respectively, with standard deviations of 10, 92, and 75.
 The dataset exhibits substantial structural complexity, with each sample including an average of 323 layers.
 The original continuous values are discretized and rounded to a $40,000 \times 40,000$ integer grid with substantial structural complexity, each sample averaging 323 layers.

-\cref{fig:contlaynet} illustrates how reducing precision leads to functional failures: low-precision discretization disrupts critical geometric alignments between layers, ultimately rendering circuits non-functional.
-This property makes ContLayNet particularly well-suited to our research objectives---it offers a real-world dataset in which precision loss directly results in measurable performance degradation.
+\cref{fig:contlaynet} illustrates how precision reduction leads to functional failures: low-precision discretization disrupts critical geometric alignments between layers, ultimately rendering circuits non-functional.
+This property makes ContLayNet particularly well-suited to our research objectives; it offers a real-world dataset in which precision loss directly results in measurable performance degradation.